hydramod/link-autos-ireland-project-1/README.md

 **Contact Page**

+The contact page features a full responsive contact form that provides a success message upon correctly filling out the form, powered by JavaScript.
+In case of failure, there is also a failure message displayed, again powered by JavaScript.
+To ensure all necessary information is provided, the form includes prompts to indicate any missing input fields.
+The background of the page features an image of Dublin with an overlay, and a foreground image of a person using a phone has been added to add some visual interest and to prevent the page from looking empty.

   - Contact form
   - Full responsive
-  - Success message upon filling out teh form correctly, powered by javascript
+  - Success message upon filling out the form correctly, powered by javascript
+  - failure message, powered by javascript
+  - prompts to indicate to the user that there is missing information from the input fields.

 ![Link Autos Ireland Landing Page](/docs/images/contact%20form%20test.png)